 "Nothing's wrong.
 Wow!
 Can you turn around, please?"
-Rolling her eyes, she spun in place.
+The heat in Jason's eyes chased her worries away.
+Eager for more of his compliments, she spun in place.
 "Satisfied?"
 It was a frequent joke between them.
 "This isn't fair.
 You are so beautiful.
 And hot.
 And I have to behave."
-Now that she had his full attention the flutters vanished.
-Her emotional stability restored, Stephanie stepped away from the door.
+With her emotional stability restored, Stephanie stepped away from the door.
 It closed behind her, casting the porch into partial shadow.
 Jason's arm slipped around her waist.
 As she tilted her head up for his kiss, she said, "We can still misbehave, just don't mess up my hair."
 They posed for pictures in the Thomases' living room.
 Mr. Thomas stood tall, obviously proud of his son.
 What must it be like to be human and have a Dad?
 For the hundredth time, she wondered what would happen if she confessed to Jason's parents.
 Mrs. Thomas would help.
 Of this, Stephanie was certain.
 Mr. Thomas's reaction was much harder to judge.
 If he stuck by the law, one phone call to the authorities and they'd deport her and her mother.
 Mom's biggest fear was a return to Ukraine.
 Once there, the corrupt State Migration Service would alert her original owner, Pavlo, and that would be very, very bad.
-That was the unspoken deal.
-For as long as Natalie stayed away, Pavlo's wife agreed to leave their daughters alive.
+To avoid a messy public divorce, Pavlo agreed to "get rid" his mistress.
+So long as Natali never returned, she and Pavlo's three daughters were safe.
 Before they took the pictures, Jason presented her with a small package wrapped in reflective foil paper.
 At his urging, she tore off the foil, revealing a velvet-covered box.
 Inside she found a necklace.
 The necklace was the most beautiful thing she'd ever seen.
 Its simplicity lent it elegance.
 A rose gold outline of a heart suspended on a matching rose gold chain.
 Next to it, hung a smaller solid heart, engraved with a cursive "S," and inset with a small colorless gemstone.
 "It's a diamond, your birthstone," he told her.